ipozdeev/it-skills-for-research/command-line.md

 > [What's the difference between one dash and two dashes?](https://superuser.com/q/372203/1731633)

+## paths

+A path is the address of a file or folder, such as `/home/alan.smithee/projects/project_1/README.md` or `C:\Users\Alan.Smithee\Downloads`.
+There are absolute and relative paths: the former give the 'full' address and uniquely identify an object, while the latter give the address relative to the current directory.
+You can always check your whereabouts with `pwd`, and change them with `cd`.
+If your programs cannot find a file, it is often the case that the path to the file is misspecified.

 ## scripts

 Shell commands can be packaged as scripts to be run "in bulk".
 Scripts are  shell-specific, although for the most basic purposes the differences are minor.
 Scripts intended for `bash` on Linux tend to have extension '.sh', Windows `cmd` scripts &ndash; '.bat', Windows PowerShell &ndash; '.ps1' and so on.
 A simplest example of a bash script would be a text file called 'todo-creator.sh' with the following line of code: